devluis/skeleton-php-application/README.md

 ## Introduction

-A skelton application for creating a simple PHP site.
+A skeleton for creating a simple PHP application.